Jason Delay

-Jason Thomas Delay (born March 7, 1995) is an American professional baseball catcher in the Pittsburgh Pirates organization.
+Jason Thomas Delay (born March 7, 1995) is an American professional baseball catcher in the Boston Red Sox organization.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.
 He made his MLB debut in 2022.

 Amateur career

 Delay attended Northview High School in Johns Creek, Georgia, and Vanderbilt University, where he played college baseball for the Vanderbilt Commodores.
 He was a member of the 2014 College World Series champions, and played in the 2015 College World Series, which Vanderbilt lost.
 In 2015, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League, and returned to the league in 2016 with the Cotuit Kettleers.

 Professional career

+Pittsburgh Pirates

-The Pittsburgh Pirates selected Delay in the fourth round of the 2017 MLB draft.
+The Pittsburgh Pirates selected Delay in the fourth round, with the 118th overall selection, of the 2017 MLB draft.
 He signed with the Pirates for a $100,000 signing bonus.
+Delay spent his first professional season with the rookie–level Bristol Pirates and Low–A West Virginia Black Bears, hitting .228 in 34 combined appearances.

+Delay spent the 2018 season with the High–A Bradenton Marauders, hitting .247/.325/.302 with two home runs and 21 RBI across 67 games.
+In 2019, he played in 67 games for the Double–A Altoona Curve, slashing .234/.286/.398 with career–highs in home runs (8) and RBI (37).
+Delay did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

+He returned to action in 2021 with Altoona and the Triple–A Indianapolis Indians.
+In 30 games between the two affiliates, Delay batted .170/.204/.277 with two home runs and seven RBI.
+He began the 2022 season with the Indianapolis Indians.
+In June 2022, Delay had decided he would retire from professional baseball during Indianapolis's upcoming trip to play the Gwinnett Stripers, near his hometown in Johns Creek, Georgia.

-The Pirates promoted him to the major leagues on June 13, 2022.
+On June 13, 2022, Delay was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut on June 14 in the first game of a double header against the St. Louis Cardinals.
-After going 0-for-2 with a walk in his debut, the Pirates optioned Delay back to Triple-A Indianapolis Indians.
-He was outrighted off the roster on November 10, 2022.
+After going 0-for-2 with a walk in his debut, the Pirates optioned him back to Triple-A Indianapolis Indians.
+On July 7, Delay recorded his first career hit, an RBI double off of Cincinnati Reds starter Mike Minor.
+On July 22, Delay hit his first career home run, a solo shot off of Miami Marlins starter Braxton Garrett.
+Delay made 57 appearances for the Pirates in his rookie campaign, hitting .213/.265/.271 with one home run and 11 RBI.
+He was outrighted off the roster on November 10.